logo

 Born in Charleston, W. Va. on April 25, 1939, Fran moved to Washington, D.C. in 1950.
 Some of her fondest childhood memories were of summers spent on the family farm amid the beautiful Blue Ridge Mountains of Madison, Va.

 Fran was an alumna of Mount Vernon Seminary and Randolph-Macon Woman’s College, graduating in 1961 with a bachelor’s degree in art and art history.
 She later studied painting at the Corcoran Gallery of Art and attended the New York School of Interior Design.
-A formidable artist, Fran was recognized for her intricate, abstract oil paintings, featured in one woman shows of her work.
+A formidable artist, Fran was recognized for her intricate oil paintings, featured in one-woman shows of her work.
 She was also a gifted watercolorist.

-While living in Manhattan in the mid-’60s with her older sister, Molly, she edited copy for the trade publication of the Institute of the Aeronautical Sciences to make ends meet.
-She and Molly hosted swanky dinner parties at their Upper East Side apartment, and it was there that she met the love of her life, Ed Faltermayer, who had recently become a writer for FORTUNE magazine.
+While living in Manhattan in the Sixties, Fran worked as an editorial assistant for the American Institute of Aeronautics and Astronautics to make ends meet.
+She and her older sister Molly hosted swanky dinner parties at their Upper East Side apartment, and it was there that she met the love of her life, Ed Faltermayer, who had recently become a writer for FORTUNE magazine.
 They were engaged four months later and married on October 7, 1967.

 In addition to her aforementioned children and grandchildren, surviving are Fran’s devoted son-in-law, Stephan Dolling (husband to Charlotte), also of Westfield; her brother, John Crigler, of Fredericksburg, Va.; and many cousins, nieces and nephews.
 Her sister, Molly O’Connell, predeceased her in 1994.

-A celebration of life is being planned for the spring, according to Fran’s wishes.
-In lieu of flowers, the family welcomes donations to The College Woman’s Club of Westfield, cwclubwestfield.org, and the Dana-Farber Cancer Institute, danafarber.org.
+A memorial service will be held at 11 a.m. on Saturday, March 21st, at the Presbyterian Church in Westfield.
+In lieu of flowers, the family welcomes donations to The College Woman’s Club of Westfield, cwcwestfield.org, and the Dana-Farber Cancer Institute, dana-farber.org.

 Arrangements are by the Dooley Colonial Funeral Home of Westfield.